Coping With a Lack of Understanding

 Although there is a long way to go, the general awareness in our society towards chronic pain has increased in the past couple of decades.
 Doctors are becoming more aware of the legitimacy of chronic pain, the seriousness of the disease, and how to treat it.
 Sometimes it takes the opinion or voice of a professional for others to understand the severity of chronic pain.
 You can have a doctor write a note or bring that person with you to see the professional.
 Having the professional aptly describe and validate your pain can help family or friends legitimize and understand chronic pain better.

-You May Also Like:Cabin Fever and Chronic Pain
+You May Also Like:Explaining What Chronic Pain Is With Visual Metaphors

 Related Search Topics (Ads):